Best Time to Visit Iceland: Summer vs. Winter

 Aimee

-Aloha Jurga, I appreciate all your helpful information and really enjoy your photos!
+I appreciate all your helpful information and really enjoy your photos!
 Much Gratitude.

 We live on the Big Island of Hawaii and very much want to visit Iceland.
 We are both already vaccinated but it does not look like we can enter the country due to our American passports.
 Do you know if or when we will be able to enter?

-Hi Aimee, the rules change all the time, and you can find all the latest updates on the official website.
-Also Icelandair does a good job at keeping their website up-to-date with any new developments.
 From what I see, people who have been vaccinated and can present an official certificate, are already exempt from quarantine.
 This has literally just changed a few days ago (Feb 19, 2021).
 However, since Schengen borders are still closed to Americans, this only applies to people traveling from within Europe.
-So Americans aren't allowed to visit just yet, no matter if vaccinated.
+So Americans aren’t allowed to visit just yet, no matter if vaccinated.
 Nobody knows when this will change and it will probably be a decision of the Schengen zone and not Iceland alone.
 If you are not sure, it never harms to simply contact the embassy and ask.
-However - once again - the rules change all the time, so even if it's not allowed today, it's very likely it will be possible a few months later.
-I know that Iceland is very eager to reopen to tourists so they won't keep the borders shut any longer than necessary.
-In general, Europe is hoping to ease things up by May and, hopefully, we'll be able to travel a bit more this summer.
-But nobody is giving any certainty about summer travel within Europe, let alone about trans-Atlantic travel for leisure yet.
-So if you already start planning, I wouldn't plan anything for the first months, but rather for the fall/ winter, maybe late summer.
-But nobody will be able to give you 100% certainty about the reopening at this moment.
+However – once again – the rules change all the time, so even if it’s not allowed today, it’s very likely it will be possible a few months later.

 Nice blog.
 I think summer is the best time to visit Iceland.
 Because in winter months we can face several problems like, Driving in winter can be a little tricky, snow falls around them so, and it could be difficult to drive.
 I have visited many times in Iceland.
 But in September is the best time to visit Iceland.
 Last September I had visited Iceland with my sister to see the mesmerizing view of northern light.

-Thanks for sharing your experience, Sara.
-Indeed, driving in Iceland in winter is not for everyone and you never really know how it will be.
 I have to agree with you that September is an amazing time to visit Iceland (as you can read in my Iceland in September article), but every season has something different and unique.
-Thus this article - to let people decide when to visit Iceland, based on their interests and expectations.
+Thus this article – to let people decide when to visit Iceland, based on their interests and expectations.

 Hi Jurga,

 Firstly, I would like to thank you for writing such an elaborate blog.
 It really helped in planning our trip.
 We are going there in January 2019.
-Is it absolutely necessary to get a 4x4 Car if we are planning a self drive 9 day road trip.
+Is it absolutely necessary to get a 4×4 Car if we are planning a self drive 9 day road trip.

-Hello, in principle it's not necessary to rent a 4WD for Iceland if you stay on the Ring Road.
-However, in winter, I would at least rent an SUV - a car that is higher from the ground and more stable on the roads.
+Hello, in principle it’s not necessary to rent a 4WD for Iceland if you stay on the Ring Road.
+However, in winter, I would at least rent an SUV – a car that is higher from the ground and more stable on the roads.
 However, sometimes a big SUV costs more to rent than a 4WD, so it really depends on your personal preferences as well.
-You never know how the roads or the driving conditions will be, in any case don't rent the smallest car in Iceland winter.
-Here you can find some real-life stories about driving in Iceland in winter - you'll see that it's impossible to predict.
+You never know how the roads or the driving conditions will be, in any case don’t rent the smallest car in Iceland winter.

 I have visited this beautiful and heart touching place in winter.
 Now I am planning to go there in summer.
 I am so excited.
 Thanks for the post, it gave me a better idea what to expect.